vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/vdoctl/vdoctl_configure_compatibility-matrix.md

-## vdoctl configure compat
+## vdoctl configure compatibility-matrix

-Compatibility matrix of VDO
+Command to configure compatibility matrix of VDO

 ### Synopsis

-This command helps to configure compatiblity matrix for VDO
+This command helps to configure compatibility matrix for VDO

 ```
-vdoctl configure compat [flags]
+vdoctl configure compatibility-matrix [flags]
 ```

 ### Options

 ```
-  -h, --help   help for compat
+  -h, --help   help for compatibility-matrix
 ```

 ### Options inherited from parent commands